myshy93/Training-Python-Intermediate/README.md

 3. **[Logging and Time](Lecture%203/Lecture%203.ipynb)** - How to log for easier debug
 4. **[Command line arguments](Lecture%204/Lecture%204.ipynb)** - Make your code more versatile
 5. **[Unit testing](Lecture%205/Lecture%205.ipynb)** - Tests your code

+### Project

+During the course you will build a CLI tool, step by step with your new knowledge.

+**Project name:** Build tracking tool.

+**Description:** This tool will monitor a directory for content change.
+If a new build is placed inside, the information about it will be exported in a html report file.

+**CLI args:**
+ - path to monitor
+ - run mode: scan one or scheduled
+ - output filename
+ - help
+ - version
+ - verbosity
+ - log path

+ *Read more about project [here](Project/project-description.ipynb)*.